Biacco42/Ergo42/README.md

 - **56** [Switches of your choice](https://mechanicalkeyboards.com/shop/index.php?l=product_list&c=107)
 - **1** TRRS cable

-**/!\** The M3 screws linked above may have a slight clearance issue with the keycap.
-You can countersink the head or use a screw with a lower profile head.
-I'm testing out button head screws to see if they work better.
+The M3 screws may have a slight clearance issue with the keycap.
+Use a screw with a lower profile head.

 ## Mount the Diodes